gophernicus/gophernicus/INSTALL.md

 standard POSIX syscalls so that it should work pretty much on any \*nix system.

+Please make sure that you checkout to the correct version you want.
+Currently, you most likely want version 3.0.

 To compile and install run:

 ```